Cabbage Alley

 The title track and "Do the Dirt" were issued as singles.
 On release, Cabbage Alley received wide acclaim from music critics, some of whom deemed it the group's best album yet.
 Despite the reviews and the album's smoother sound, it was a commercial disappointment, which was partly attributed to Reprise's poor marketing.
-The album has been re-released several times, including by Sundazed Records in 2000.
+The album has been re-released several times, including by Sundazed Music in 2000.

 Background and recording

 Active since the 1960s, the Meters were regarded as leaders in authentic New Orleans funk, with a danceable, rhythmic sound characterised by the second line syncopation of drummer Zigaboo Modeliste and bassist George Porter Jr., complemented by organist and keyboardist Art Neville and riff-oriented guitarist Leo Nocentelli.
 By 1972, the group had achieved several R&B hits in the United States with danceable instrumentals, but spent much of their time as the house band for Allen Toussaint and Marshall Sehorn's production company Sansu Enterprises.
 As the group's single "Chicken Strut" (1970) was rising in popularity, Neville acrimoniously exited the band due to an inter-band dispute regarding whether to sign with Otis Redding's manager, Phil Walden.

 In 1971, the Meters' label Josie Records went bankrupt, leaving the group with substantial unpaid royalties.
 According to Porter Jr, Sehorn–serving as the group's manager–negotiated a deal to sign the Meters with a bigger label, Reprise Records, a subsidiary of Warner Bros.
 Records.
 The deal necessitated that Neville return to the group.
 Porter Jr later reflected: "For the band, it was a good move [for Neville to rejoin].
 We’re getting ready to go to a better label, get a better budget for recording and stuff."
 The move from Josie to Reprise did not compromise the Meters' relationship with Sansu, as they retained Toussaint as producer and Sehon as manager.

 The group's first album for Reprise, Cabbage Alley was produced by Toussaint and Sehorn, and unlike their earlier albums, the band recorded it in their own sessions, "instead of on the tail end of somebody else's," as described by Cliff White of Blues & Soul.
 According to Let It Rock writer Pete Wingfield, Toussaint approached Cabbage Alley as a companion project to his own album Life, Love and Faith (1972), further noting that the musician hoped the release of both records through Warner labels would revive interest in soul music in New Orleans and attract a white audience to the city's musicians, as well as "putting an identifiable N.O. sound back in the charts."
 However, in a 1974 NME interview with Roger St. Pierre, Neville said that while Toussaint and Sehorn are credited for producing their albums, the production work was taken by the Meters themselves, adding: "Toussaint and Sehorn don't even come into the studio while we're recording but they do get involved in the final mix and so on."